 If there was ever the perfect time to invest in Boise’s real estate market, it would be now.
-Boise’s average home price has already skyrocketed 10% over the past year and is expected to rise another impressive 8.3% over the next 12 months.
-In fact, Boise is the fastest-growing city in the country right now.
+Boise’s average home price has already skyrocketed over the past few years, despite having dipped slightly over the past 12 months.

 Another super hot real estate market in Idaho is Idaho Falls.
-Like Boise, the average home price has soared over the past year.
-More specifically, prices have climbed a whopping 12.4% over the past 12 months, and are expected to continue along a similar path with another 6.3% increase over the next 12 months.
+Like Boise, the average home price has soared over the past few years, though they dipped a bit this past year.

 Idaho Falls offers plenty of stunning outdoor activities to keep residents busy, including nearby Yellowstone National Park and the Grand Tetons.
 The local economy is strong and wage growth is healthy.
 Unemployment is low while the number of jobs available is increasing.
 People appreciate the strong labor force, great outdoors, and affordable home prices in Idaho.

 While not necessarily quite as hot as Boise or Idaho Falls, Meridian’s real estate market is still pretty warm.
-According to Zillow, the median home price in Meridian has climbed 8.8% over the past year and is expected to keep up the same pace by rising another 8.4% over the next 12 months.
+According to Zillow, the median home price in Meridian has declined 3.4% over the past year, though it is expected to increase over the next 12 months.
 Investors who get in the game today can benefit from healthy price appreciation and home equity growth.

 Rents in Meridian are also very high relative to the average home price in the city.
-Landlords can expect to collect an average of $1,656 in rent every month, which should be adequate enough to cover carrying costs for an average home purchase price of just under $356,000.
+Landlords can expect to collect an average of $1,555 in rent every month, which should be adequate enough to cover carrying costs for an average home purchase price of just over $498,000.

 The job market is quickly expanding, and the unemployment rate is very low, making Meridian a great place for employment opportunities.
 Plus, the crime rate is low, which is another attractive feature that makes this city even more desirable.
 Landlords should have little problem finding tenants looking to live and rent in Meridian.